By Tommy Hough and Rick Guerrero

 Join San Diego County Democrats for Environmental Action this Wednesday, Jan.
 6, via Zoom at 6:30 p.m. for our second Border Wall Environmental Report via Zoom.

-Bottom photo by Russ McSpadden / Center for Biological Diversity
+Footer photo courtesy of Russ McSpadden and the Center for Biological Diversity

 The blog component of San Diego County Democrats for Environmental Action welcomes content from SDCDEA members, guests and leadership.